Can Huawei's HarmonyOS rival Google's Android? | DW | 13.08.2019

-Huawei on Friday presented its own operating system, named HarmonyOS, which is considered crucial for the company's survival amid Washington's move to blacklist the firm for its alleged ties to the Chinese government.
+Huawei on Friday presented its own operating system, named HarmonyOS, which is considered crucial for the company's survival amid Washington's move to blacklist the firm for its reported ties to the Chinese government.

 Huawei is one of the companies hit hardest by the escalating trade and tech tensions between China and the United States over the past year.